-The County Recorder provides protection and public notice by recording, indexing, maintaining and displaying records of legal documents that affect real estate or personal property and issues land title certificates.
+The St. Louis County Recorder provides protection and public notice by recording, indexing, maintaining and displaying records of legal documents that affect real estate or personal property and issues land title certificates.
 Property in St. Louis County is classified as two types of title, Abstract or Torrens.

 Access to indexes, documents and certificates of title is available by paid subscription.
-For more information, click on "Online Contract" in the Related Topics column.

 St. Louis County does not offer legal advice or assistance preparing documents.
 Questions should be directed to a real estate attorney or a Practicing Abstractor.

 A document should be in recordable form and meet document recording requirements before being presented to St. Louis County.
 To learn more about document recording, view the document recording manual.

 To order Abstract Filing Requests, AFR, or Torrens Filing Requests, TFR, please email your name and address to email@example.com .

 To view fees for recording abstract and torrens documents, copy, mortgage and deed tax, and well certificates click here.

 For information on recording a document electronically (eRecording), click here.